BigQuery on a Budget: Essential Tips to Optimize and Save

 Here’s how we put it all together in our dbt models:

-1. Set up an incremental table to handle only new or updated data.
+- Set up an incremental table to handle only new or updated data.

-3. (Not shown) Make sure your source table is partitioned, using something like the updated_at field.
+to specify exactly which data to replace and query. - (Not shown) Make sure your source table is partitioned, using something like the

-4. Apply these partitions when querying and writing data to maximize efficiency.
+field. - Apply these partitions when querying and writing data to maximize efficiency.

 {% set partitions_to_replace = [